Update 14 December: In line with government guidance, Kensington Palace will be closed from 16 December.

-In this elegant new display in the historic galleries of Kensington Palace, a piece from Diana's wardrobe will complement original sketches created for her during the design process.
+In this elegant display at Diana, Princess of Wales' former home of Kensington Palace, a piece from Diana's wardrobe complements original sketches created for her during the design process.

 Diana's handwritten comments, added alongside her favourite designs, demonstrate the joy she found in fashion.